knocte/2fsharp/README.md

 }
 ```

-Now to store a pointer to this function, the pointer would need to be `Func<ValueTuple<string,int>,bool>`.
+Now to have a variable that points to this new function, its type would become `Func<ValueTuple<string,int>,bool>`.

 With F#: